remla24-team8/model-training/README.md

 ### DVC
 To create a data pipeline we have used DVC (https://dvc.org/).
 By running `dvc init` you initialise DVC to setup the pipeline.

-You can either use a local remote DVC by running: `dvc remote add -d mylocalremote ~/ remotedvc` Or you can use a cloud remote like google drive following the instructions on this page (https://dvc.org/doc/user-guide/data-management/remote-storage/google-drive#url-format).
+You can either use a local remote DVC by running: `dvc remote add -d mylocalremote ~/ remotedvc`.

+Or you can use a cloud remote like google drive following the instructions on this page (https://dvc.org/doc/user-guide/data-management/remote-storage/google-drive#url-format).

 By running `dvc repro` a new version of the pipeline is executed.